Oscillon collapse to black holes: Introduction

-This paper is organized as follows: in Sec.~\ref{sec:NumericalSetup} we explain the numerical setup, including how we initialize oscillons and the numerical method employed for our study; in Sec.~\ref{sec:ModelsAndResults} we describe our findings for each model that we consider; in Sec.~\ref{sec:Conclusions} we briefly summarise and discuss the results of the paper.
+This paper is organised as follows: in Sec.~\ref{sec:NumericalSetup} we explain the numerical setup, including how we initialise oscillons and the numerical method employed for our study; in Sec.~\ref{sec:ModelsAndResults} we describe our findings for each model that we consider; in Sec.~\ref{sec:Conclusions} we briefly summarise and discuss the results of the paper.

+Throughout this paper we use Planck units with $M_p = \sqrt{\hbar c/8\pi G}$.
+Our simulations use geometric units in which $G=c=1$ and $m/\hbar = 1$.
+Therefore lengths and times in our plots are expressed in terms of the scale $1/m$ - the scalar mass is effectively absorbed in the choice of units for length and time.